codeRomeo/rockPaperiOS/README.md

-# Rock Paper Scissors iOS
+# Rock Paper Scissors iOS app

-This game is ported from a MacOS (OSX) project in Swift language.
+This game is ported from my [macOS (OSX)](https://github.com/codeRomeo/RockPaperScissorsOSX) project also in Swift language.
 **The main goal of the project is to see if the "model" source code from the OSX project can be ported without any change into iOS.** Also, learn about auto layout and  version control.

 **This is the primary interface.
 Its a single view, single screen application.**
 (Actual screenshot from an iphone 6 plus !)